Phoenix Paternity Lawyer

-At Bishop Law Offices, P.C., our legal team works to help unmarried parents make sure the necessary paperwork is completed and filed to initiate the paternity process and represents mothers or fathers in court regarding legal decision making, parenting time and child support.
+At Bishop, Del Vecchio & Beeks Law Office, P.C., our legal team works to help unmarried parents make sure the necessary paperwork is completed and filed to initiate the paternity process and represents mothers or fathers in court regarding legal decision making, parenting time and child support.

 Why pursue a paternity action?
 Determining paternity may be required to establish rights and benefits for unmarried fathers and mothers and their children, including:

 - Paternity is the first step to obtain a father parenting time rights.

 - Paternity gives a father the opportunity to make or share in legal decisions about a child.

 - Paternity allows a birth mother to pursue child support from the father.

 - Paternity may provide a child inheritance to a father’s assets and benefits.

 How Bishop, Del Vecchio & Beeks Law Office, P.C.
 Can Help

 If you were not married and are seeking parenting time or legal decision making/custody rights to your child, or if you are trying to secure child support payments, it may be essential to work through the legal paternity test process with the guidance of an experienced paternity lawyer or child custody attorney in Phoenix.
 Contact the Bishop, Del Vecchio & Beeks Law Office, P.C. today for a consultation to learn your rights and what to expect.